 Routing in wireless mesh networks is a well studied problem.
-A common practice is to model the cost of a path as the sum of the costs on the constituting links, where the link cost reflects the link quality, e.g., the perhop round-trip time (RTT) [1], the expected transmission count (ETX) [2], and the expected transmission time (ETT) [4]).
+A common practice is to model the cost of a path as the sum of the costs on the constituting links, where the link cost reflects the link quality e.g., the perhop round-trip time (RTT) [1], the expected transmission count (ETX) [3], and the expected transmission time (ETT) [5]).
 Routing then aims at finding the path offering the lowest total cost.
 However, the inadequacy of this widely used approach becomes evident as new lower layer technologies appear.

 For example, a promising technique for improving the capacity of wireless mesh networks is to use multiple radios.
 With multiple radios, more concurrent communications can be packed in spectrum, space and time.
 To maximize the benefit of multiple radios, ideally we should use routes that contain low interference among the constituting links.
-Another example is link layer network coding, a recent advance [6] that exploits the broadcast nature of the wireless medium.
+Another example is link layer network coding, a recent advance [7] that exploits the broadcast nature of the wireless medium.
 Network coding, on its own, can improve the link layer efficiency.
-The gain of this technique, however, critically depends on the traffic pattern in the network, and hence the routing decisions.
+The gain of this technique, however, critically depends on the traffic pattern in the network, hence the routing decisions.
 To maximize the benefit of network coding, ideally we should use routes that create more mixing opportunities.
 In these scenarios, the conventional routing framework does not perform well because therein the links are examined in isolation of each other.
-To fully leverage the lower layer advances, we need advanced routing techniques that can properly model the inherent interdependencies of the links in order to identify good routes.
+To fully leverage the lower layer advances, we need advanced routing techniques that can properly model the inherent interdependencies of the links and then identify good routes.

 Related Work: For multi-radio systems, some progress has been made in selecting interference aware routes.
-The WCETT [4] (Weighted Cumulative Expected Transmission Time) metric penalizes a path that uses the same channel multiple times, thus modeling link interference to some extent.
-However, WCETT assumes that all links on a route that use the same channel interfere, which does not incorporate the phenomenon of spatial reuse and may miss high-throughput routes that reuse channels carefully at links sufficiently apart (see Figure 4).
+Draves et al. [4] proposed the WCETT metric, which penalizes a path that uses the same channel multiple times, thus modeling link interference to some extent.
+However, WCETT assumes that all links on a route that use the same channel interfere, which does not incorporate the phenomenon of spatial reuse and may miss highthroughput routes that reuse channels carefully at links sufficiently apart (see Figure 4).
 Moreover, [4] uses Dijkstra's shortest path algorithm.
 Although Dijkstra's algorithm is optimal for the conventional path metric, i.e. a sum of link costs, it is not optimal for WCETT.
-Another proposal for interference aware routing is the MIC (metric of interference and channel-switching) metric [13, 14] and the authors also showed how to find the optimal route under this metric in polynomial time.
+Another proposal for interference aware routing is [15, 16].
+They proposed the MIC metric and showed how to find the optimal route under this metric in polynomial time.
 However, to ensure finding the optimal path in polynomial time, the metric is forced with some constraints (decomposability, fixed memory) that may not match well with the nature of the underlying link interdependencies.
 This can cause issues in modeling the costs of routes (see Figure 5), and as a result, the path found can be inefficient.

-Network coding-aware routing has been studied in [8,11] from theoretical perspectives.
+Network coding-aware routing has been studied in [10, 13] from theoretical perspectives.
 These papers presented theoretical, flow-based formulations for computing the throughput with network coding and network coding-aware routing, assuming centralized control in routing and scheduling.
 To characterize the gain of network coding, these theoretical studies showed that it is necessary to examine two consecutive hops jointly, because of the link interdependency.